-Annie is an engaging and captivating speaker, able to show the humorous side of what life is like when you are an elite Olympian and have chosen to do sports for a living.
+Annie is an engaging and captivating speaker.
 She can also share her story of an eight-year rowing career that encompassed the full roller-coaster of highs and lows – most notably when her four man crew were overtaken in the final hundred metres of their Olympic final in Beijing, and television pictures showed every detail of their grief on the podium as they received their silver medals.

 Annie was a speaker at the TEDx Cambridge University event in March 2019.
 Watch her speech here where she investigates whether competition, and competitiveness, gets the most out of us as humans – or whether it brings out our dark side.

 Annie spent most of her rowing career trying to work out exactly why she put herself through the gruelling training regime that championship sport demands, and it was this desire to find out her ‘why’ that will enable you to get a unique insight into the ingredients required to achieve award-winning performances.